 The Long Haul Blues

 If you’re on a tight schedule, because of your job or your kids’ school situation, tough luck.
-Long haul middlemen make very good money squeezing as much furniture as they can into a semi-truck or double load containers.
+Long-haul middlemen make very good money squeezing as much furniture as they can into a semi-truck or double-load container.
 If you complain about the wait time the original movers might offer a premium fee to get your load to its destination faster.
 The price is usually exorbitantly high and in a few cases, they just pocket the extra cash.
-Claiming that they are using a faster long hauler service.
+Claiming that they are using a faster long-hauler service.

 The quickest way to get your number blocked by family and friends is to ask them to help you move.
 Don’t do that!
 Instead, take matters into your own hands and rent a truck for 48 hours and hire professional moving helpers.

 What’s the difference between a mover and a moving helper?